 To achieve it, there is a need to wrap everything in one parent <rte-code>Text<rte-code> component with an <rte-code>accessibilityRole=”link”<rte-code> and <rte-code>onPress<rte-code> function dependent on the method <rte-code>isScreenReaderEnabled<rte-code> from <rte-code>AccessibilityInfo<rte-code>.

 It should look like this:

-I'm sure that you've also come across cases where the sentence contains two inline links e.g.
+I'm sure that you've also come across cases where the sentence contains two inline links e.g. on my GitHub space.

-My advice at this point is to again take advantage of <rte-code>isScreenReaderEnabled<rte-code> method to rearrange the view and split the phrase into two.
+My advice at this point is again to take advantage of <rte-code>isScreenReaderEnabled<rte-code> method to rearrange the view and split the phrase into two.

 We should keep in mind that each time the font and the display sizes are increased, the screen content will also visually enlarge.
 Consequently, it may not fit on one screen height, therefore, potentially large content should be placed within <rte-code>ScrollView<rte-code> rather than <rte-code>View<rte-code> where the layout is static, not scrollable.

 Icons are usually presented along with a label to clarify action or attract attention.
 Once the font or display size is increased SVG icons or icons build on the top of the <rte-code>Text<rte-code> components should be scaled as well.
 That’s the case when <rte-code>PixelRatio<rte-code> module comes in handy.
 More precisely, getFontScale() method is going to be the multiplier to the initial font size.

 <rte-code>PixelRatio.getFontScale()<rte-code> is specific to the Android platform (on iOS it will always return the default pixel ratio).